 I possess the mechanical skills to 100% maintain this vehicle and have in the past restored several other sports cars.
 My aim is to keep this car as original as possible by the restoration and repair of all its original parts.
 An expatriate Brit, an itinerant driver.
 My motto, if you don't drive it, don't own it..
 You may send e-mail to Colin here.

 Mike Walsh was an founding member of the Vintage MG Club of Southern California and it's first chairman.
 Mike owns a MGTF 1500 amongst other MG T types.
 Mike has also published many T Type articles in both the The Sacred Octagon and the Octagon Topics newsletters.
 Mike is very often called upon to solve problems and disputes on originality of T Types in general and especially TF's.
+Mike has been active in many MG organizations over the years and has provided his services as a judge of sports cars at leading concours.
+Mike recently restored his MGTC.
 You may send e-mail to Mike here.

 My name is Barrie Jones, I